-You can change position of a column by grabbing the column name with the mouse and dragging it to the left or right until the column position hint snaps into the desired location for that column.
+You can change the position of a column by grabbing the column name with the mouse and dragging it to the left or right.

 Resizing Columns and Autosize

 Structure automatically tries to give all displayed columns enough space to display all information, but sometimes you might need to give more space to a column or two.